Broly-brolik/DMML2021_Tesla/README.md

 You will find an actual link to our Jupityer notebook at the [code section](https://github.com/Broly-brolik/DMML2021_Tesla/tree/main/code).
 The data is accessible in the [folder of the same name](https://github.com/Broly-brolik/DMML2021_Tesla/tree/main/data).
 Some other solutions in Python language but in a different approach with other libraries can be found in the [document folder](https://github.com/Broly-brolik/DMML2021_Tesla/tree/main/documents).

+We proceeded following these steps:

+1) Take the training set, split it 80-20, train models on the train set and test it on the test set.
+But, then, when we train the model to submit on kaggle we can use all the dataset to train,

+2) Calculate the baseline and all 4 precisions (of 4 models), then vary the parameters to optimize i

+3) Then, use a model (or combinaison of many) after doing some data cleaning (e.g. removing stop words, lemmatization, tokenization, etc...) and compute the precision.

+Finally, our best model was the logistic regression with Doc2Vec.
+In fact, we obtained a better socre in Kagglw when training the model only in the splitted trained set from train_data than when training in all data from train_data.

+Here are the different results from the different model.
+The results are based on models that were trained in the train splitted data from train_data.
+The baseline is 0.17

+mettre tableau

+Conclusion:

+Our final model is quite better than the baseline.
+However, it could be improved using, for example, neural networks.